abodehq/azir-docs/_docs/guides/color-reference.md

 ### BlueEye Theme Colors

-You can use Theme Color names as a color value whenever a type _be-color_ supported
+You can use Theme Color names as a color value whenever a type _azir-color_ supported

 > COLORS reference table